-Project vision: To help Australian prawn farmers move to the forefront of efficient, high production, low-risk prawn aquaculture through sensing and forecasting of animals and ponds
+Project vision: To help Australian prawn farmers move to the forefront of efficient, high production, low-risk prawn aquaculture through near real-time sensing and forecasting of animals and ponds

 The worldwide demand for marine-based protein is booming.
 Aquaculture is an intensive farming system capable of returning high yields of protein for human consumption and plays an important role in food security in many countries.
 Australia’s prawn industry produced over 5000 tonnes of prawns worth $87.7 million in 2014-5.
 Just 1% production improvement in farming practices could bring a further $16 million to the Australian industry annually.

 Aquaculture is undergoing a transformation in scale both in Australia and globally, however there’s a substantial yield gap between how much is harvested and how much could be harvested.